Buy now, pay later: Boon or bane?

 But are interest-free post-payments trouble-free?
 What are the pitfalls?

-General manager of Credit Counselling Singapore (CCS) Tan Huey Min explains that purchases made with BNPL services are often non-essential and unbudgeted, which can lead to consumer debt.
+General manager of Credit Counselling Singapore (CCS) Tan Huey Min explains that BNPL purchases are often non-essential and unbudgeted, which may lead to consumer debt.

 “With no monitoring and no proper repayment schedules, the debt could turn into a problem,” she says.